 Wojtek Bilinski: Of course we were inspired by Trials in some ways, but in a same way we were inspired by Elastomania or any other title based on trials genre.
 Trials HD is a fantastic game, maybe even one of the best download games on Xbox360, but if you spend some time with UTF, you will find out that it is very different from Trials and it also has a lot to offer.
 UTF environments, motorbike physics and gameplay features differ a lot, as well as online features and game modes.

-We have worked together with Julien Dupont, a godfather of trial sport to capture this unique urban-freestyle look and feel of the game.
+We have worked together with Julien Dupont to capture this unique urban-freestyle look and feel of the game.
 Trials HD is definitely more like an outdoor event.

 UTF has also many unique features, like billboards with Stunt Masters – the system presenting best players on special billboards placed on tracks or the use of the tilt feature on both PS Vita and the PS3.

 Ravi Sinha: Urban Trial Freestyle has appeared on Playstation Network, and will be heading to 3DS’s eShop later.
 Why not Xbox LIVE or Steam?
 Are those platforms you will consider later?

 Wojtek Bilinski: We were thinking about PSN and PSVita platforms from the beginning, there was a noticeable lack of such game on these systems.
 And we definitely are considering tackling new systems to expand Urban Trial Freestyle to the largest possible group of players.